Rick Hartmann: Club professional

 Hartmann "dominated area golf in 1998," winning nearly every major tournament on the Met PGA.
 In May, he played the TaylorMade Long Island PGA Championship.
 Hartmann reached the quarterfinals where he played Mark Mielke.
 Hartmann birdied the 18th hole to win 1 up.
 In the semifinals, he defeated John Gentile 4 & 3.
 In the finals, Hartmann played Dave Gosiewski.
 Hartmann took a 3 up lead after five holes and never trailed.
 He won 2 & 1.
 After the round, Gosiewski said, "Not only is Rick one of the best players in the Met area, he's one of the best club pros in the country.
 He's an awful tough guy to beat."
 Later in the month, he played the two-round Met PGA Head Pro Championship as defending champion.
 In the final round, Hartmann was three-under-par over the first 16 holes to tie first round leader Mike Caporole.
 On the 17th hole, both missed the green but Hartmann went up and down while Caporole bogeyed.
 "Seventeen ended up being the key hole," Hartmann said after the round.
 "Without it, we would have gone to a playoff."
 Hartmann won by one and earned $3,600."
-In June, Hartmann played the three-round Long Island Open at Bethpage's Red Course.
+In June, he played the three-round Long Island Open at Bethpage's Red Course.
 During the final round, on a "blustery day," Hartmann shot a "brilliant" 66 (−4) to win by three.
 In August, he played the three-round Metropolitan Open.
 Hartmann started the final round five strokes back but "got off to a great start" with four birdies on the front nine.
 He then closed with consecutive birdies on the 17th and 18th holes.
-He took a two-shot lead over Kestner.
+He took a two-shot lead over Darrell Kestner.
 On the final hole, Kestner had an eagle putt to tie.
-However, he missed.
-Hartmann defeated him by one.
+However, he missed; Hartmann defeated him by one.
 His 63 (−7) was one off the course record.
 It was also the lowest round of his career.
+"He is now the premier player in the area,” Kestner stated after the event.
 He earned $20,000.
 It was his fourth win of the year.
 Hartmann ultimately finished in second place at the Met PGA Order of Merit, only narrowly behind Ron McDougal.
 Newsday considered it his "finest year in the section" so far.